africker/surface/README.md

 ### Windows

 On Windows you do not need to make the program executable - it already will be.
 Just make a directory (here called "output") to store the output files.
-The run surface.py
+Then run surface.py

 `python surface.py -d dem-example.tif -o output -l 9`